-As part of the normal revenue budget setting, all service areas are reviewing their budgets during the current year to identify options for delivering efficiency savings or generating increased income; a balanced budget will be set for 2024/25.
-The budget setting process will continue throughout the summer of 2023 with budget bids being presented to overview and scrutiny committee during November and December with the final budget presented to Council in February 2024.
-The future challenge is the longer term impact of the pandemic, inflation and potential recession on Council balances, but it is considered that Wokingham Borough Council has sufficient general fund reserves over the next MTFP to cover this.
+As part of the normal revenue budget setting, all service areas are reviewing their budgets during the current year to identify options for delivering efficiency savings or generating increased income; a balanced budget will be set for 2025/26.
+The budget setting process commenced in the summer of 2024 and has continued with budget bids being presented to overview and scrutiny committee during November and December with the final budget presented to Council in February 2025.
+The future challenge is the increasing demand in the social care areas, longer term impact of the pandemic, inflation and potential recession on Council balances and uncertainty over future government funding levels but it is considered that Wokingham Borough Council has sufficient general fund reserves over the next MTFP to cover this.
 The estimated impact for our reserves is therefore: